Manchester United sale: Sir Jim Ratcliffe and INEOS submit revised bid

 The Washington Commanders are also up for sale and are expected to change hands for more than that.

-Finnish Businessmen Thomas Zilliacus reveals what he would like to do with Manchester United if his bid to become an investor is accepted.
+Finnish businessman Thomas Zilliacus reveals what he would like to do with Manchester United if his bid to become an investor is accepted.

 "We have the finances," he told Sky Sports.
 "The Glazers know the world is not flush with money, but there is enough in the hands of people who are looking for interesting opportunities and returns.